 Put simply, employee experience is the sum of all interactions an individual has with their employer.
 And we’re not just talking human to human – every interaction an employee has with their physical environment.
 From the workplace culture, office floor plan, and the tech and devices they use in their day-to-day role.

 Our feelings towards work are heavily influenced by small, daily interactions.
 This is why a glitchy printer is more than just a nuisance – it’s a contributing factor to poor employee experience.
-When HR are tasked with improving employee experience, what they’re really being asked to do is make employees’ roles more manageable, physically, operationally, and emotionally.
+When HR is tasked with improving employee experience, what they’re really being asked to do is make employees’ roles more manageable, physically, operationally, and emotionally.

 To understand the kind of experience employees are receiving, leaders need to be able to place themselves in the position of their team.
 For example, does the office layout lend itself towards uninterrupted periods of deep work?
 Is using Slack really the best way for teams to communicate effectively?
 And do the standard 9-5 hours work for everyone in the office, or would employees benefit from a flexible structure?